anttituomola/tyovuorolista/README.md

 # TODO
+- Prevent dragging event from calendar on top of another event if the workerId is the same
 - Save edited events to local storage
 - Admin tool for adding workers
 - Display hours per worker